 Be Conscious of District and DOC Rules

 Freedom camping is allowed in many places here in NZ, but the rules differ by district.
 Some districts do not allow freedom camping anywhere near 1km of the town, some will only allow your campervan to stay in a car park for one night.
-It might also benefit you to know that the set of rules you have to follow at the district level will be most likely different from that of the Department of Conservation PCL (Public Conservation Land) rules.
-To play it safe, be sure to check out the information repositories on the i-Site visitor centre, a DOC visitor centre, and a district council office.
+It might also benefit you to know that the set of rules you have to follow at the district level will most likely be different from that of the Department of Conservation PCL (Public Conservation Land) rules.
+Hence, be sure to know about NZ freedom camping rules ahead.

 Places like that could be of cultural value, such as Maori burial grounds (Urupa).
 It could also be a territory for threatened plants and animals, or perhaps such locations have a known history of improper freedom camping, so it is best to avoid such locations.
 Using the map and app stipulated above will help you with further clarification on where to camp freely or not.
 It is also pertinent to note here that the Freedom Camping Act 2011 does not apply to rural areas that are scantly inhabited.